Horizon-Private-Server/horizon-wiki/deadlocked/README.md

 # Deadlocked [PS2]

 This is the Horizon documentation for the original, PS2 release of Ratchet: Deadlocked (Ratchet: Gladiator).
-This documentation is relevant to both PS2 console and PCSX2 emulator players, and both NTSC and PAL versions of the game.
+This documentation is relevant to both PS2 console and PCSX2 emulator players, and both NTSC-U/C and PAL versions of the game.

 ## Table of contents